coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 ```

 Now we have to add it on the module.
 Add a file name interfaces.tf.
-The name have note importance, remember terraform will get all tf files.
-It is a best practice, main.tf is for your entry point of your module and interfaces.tf is for the variable of your module.
+The names don't have any importance.
+Remember, terraform will get all tf files.
+One of the best practices I can give you is to name your entrypoint "main.tf" and your module interface definition in "interfaces.tf",this one will contain variables and output, kinda like a Oriented Object interface

 ```bash
 -/serurity-group